-You may change your 457(b) elective deferral at any time by logging into your account at https://nb.fidelity.com/public/nb/umretirement/home or by calling Fidelity at 1-800-343-0860.
-Any changes to your 457(b) elective deferral will take effect no sooner than the first of the month following the change.
+You may change your 457(b) elective deferral at any time by logging into your account at umurl.us/Fidelity or by calling Fidelity at 1-800-343-0860.
+Any changes to your 457(b) elective deferral are effective on the next available payroll period following the receipt of your election, or as soon as administratively feasible, if later.